Financial Planning

 Should I Rollover a 401k While Still Employed?

-With financial advice at your fingertips, everyone can be tempted to turn to the latest fad to get the most out of their savings.
-However, if you are turning to a 401k rollover while still employed, be careful.
+Easy access to financial advice can tempt anyone to chase the latest trend to grow their savings.
+However, if you are turning to a 401k to IRA rollover while still employed, be careful.

-Whatever your unique financial needs are, it’s important to understand the rules and potential implications of rolling over your 401k.
+Whatever your unique financial needs are, you should understand the rules and potential implications of rolling over your 401k.
 Always consult with a financial planner when considering a 401k rollover while still employed.

 Call the pros at Asset Preservation Wealth & Tax